w3c/wot/TF-TD/Common Vocabulary/common-vocab.md

 As explained in a
 [document introducing Thing Descriptions](http://w3c.github.io/wot/current-practices/wot-practices.html), we rely on JSON-LD to describe WoT Things.
-As a consequence, any RDF term could be theoretically included to a Thing Description (as annotation).
+As a consequence, any RDF term could be theoretically included to a Thing Description.
 To ease experiments with Thing Descriptions, we provide, in the form of a JSON-LD context file, a set of terms that are relevant in the context of WoT.
 This file is accessible at https://w3c.github.io/wot/w3c-wot-common-context.jsonld.
 We